What should I expect from the Global Assessment?

 School assessments are usually performed to determine whether a child qualifies for special education programs or therapies to enhance school performance.
 They focus on achievement and skills needed for academic success.
 How in-depth your school assessment will be is completely dependent on the school.
 We can work with you to incorporate any findings from the school into a comprehensive report that will also assist with educational planning.

-What are some of the disorders that clinic often sees?
+What are some of the disorders often seen?

 There is no “typical” case, however, the following are a list of childhood disorders that we often diagnose: